-\textbf{Incremental reviewing for a jointly-optimal memory.} As we will see, the above constrained minimax program can already achieve state of the art performance for incremental learning.
+\textbf{Jointly optimal memory via incremental reviewing.} As we will see, the above constrained minimax program can already achieve state of the art performance for incremental learning.
 Nevertheless, developing an optimal memory for {\em all classes} cannot rely on graceful forgetting alone.
-Even for humans, if we learn one class of object only once, we should expect the learned memory will fade as we continue to learn new ones, unless the memory can be consolidated by reviewing old object classes repeatedly.
+Even for humans, if an object class is learned only once, we should expect the learned memory to fade as we continue to learn new others, unless the memory can be consolidated by reviewing old object classes.

 To emulate this phase of memory forming, after incrementally learning a whole dataset, we may go back to review all classes again, one class at a time.
 We refer to going through all classes once as one reviewing ``cycle''.\footnote{to distinguish from the term ``epoch'' used in the conventional joint learning setting.} If needed, multiple reviewing cycles can be conducted.
 It is quite expected that reviewing can improve the learned (LDR) memory.
 But somewhat surprisingly, the closed-loop framework allows us to review even in a ``{class-unsupervised}'' manner: when reviewing data of an old class say $\X_j$, the system does not need the class label and can simply treat $\X_j$ as a new class $\X_{new}$.
-That is, the system simply optimizes the same constrained mini-max program \eqref{eqn:constrained-minimax} without any modification!
-After the system is optimized, one can simply identify the newly learned subspace spanned by $\Z_{new}$, and use it to replace or merge with the old subspace $\mathcal{S}_j$.
-As our experiments will show, such a weakly-supervised incremental review process can gradually improve both discriminative and generative performance of the LDR memory, eventually converging to that of a jointly-learned memory.
+That is, the system optimizes the same constrained mini-max program \eqref{eqn:constrained-minimax} without any modification; after the system is optimized, one can identify the newly learned subspace spanned by $\Z_{new}$, and use it to replace or merge with the old subspace $\mathcal{S}_j$.
+As our experiments show, such an class-unsupervised incremental review process can gradually improve both discriminative and generative performance of the LDR memory, eventually converging to that of a jointly-learned memory.